 "Water the Flowers, Pray for a Garden" was actually the last song to come together during Valley and Lawrence's month-long stint at a makeshift cabin studio in the Smoky Mountains this past February, having recorded and scrapped it numerous times until the final day of making the album.
 "We ended up tracking the song mostly live, and that's what you hear on the record," the frontman says of the title track.
 "I think that's the magic of having finally arrived at the feeling that we were chasing for so many years with that song."

-Finishing that song meant finishing an album that Laska looks at as a time capsule of three bandmates — and, moreover, friends — processing the loss of not only Brandolino from the group, but also other big life changes in their late 20s.
+Finishing that song meant finishing an album that Laska looks at as a time capsule of three bandmates — and, moreover, friends — processing not only the loss of Brandolino from the group, but also other big life changes in their late 20s.
 "It was the first time as a band we looked at each other and were like, 'Oh, you're not 17 anymore.
 We're like, growing up together in this thing and we need to address that a little bit," he says."
 And the resultant body of work is "about having something to say and capturing it as honestly as possible."

 He adds, "There were some days at the cabin where we were so out of it and didn't want to write.
 We learned how to just hang out again, and go for a walk, and make dinner, and just talk about it.
 We learned a lot about love."